pcorey/pcorey.github.io/_posts/2016-02-29-why-you-should-always-check-your-arguments.markdown

 description: "Here's a video of the talk I gave at Meteor Space Camp in 2016 outlining the dangers of NoSQL Injection."
 author: "Pete Corey"
 date:   2016-02-29
-tags: ["Javascript", "Meteor", "Security", "NoSQL Injection", "MongoDB"]
+tags: ["Javascript", "Meteor", "Security", "NoSQL Injection", "MongoDB", "Appearance"]
 ---

 Last October, I was lucky enough to attend the first ever [Meteor Space Camp](http://meteorspace.camp/)!
 True to its "unconference" roots, the weekend was punctuated by fantastic talks on a variety of [Meteor](https://www.meteor.com/) topics, by a collection of amazing Meteor developers.